-Since our inception in May 1998 through March 31, 2014, we have financed our operations and technology acquisitions primarily through the issuance and sale of equity and debt securities, including convertible promissory notes and short-term promissory notes, for aggregate cash proceeds of approximately \$26.0 million, as well as from an aggregate of approximately \$16.4 million of government research grant awards, strategic collaboration payments and other revenues.
+Since our inception in May 1998 through March 31, 2014, we have financed our operations and technology acquisitions primarily through the issuance and sale of equity and debt securities, including convertible promissory notes and short-term promissory notes, for aggregate cash proceeds of approximately \$16.4 million of government research grant awards, strategic collaboration payments and other revenues.
 Additionally, we have issued equity securities with an approximate aggregate value at issuance of \$12.6 million, primarily as compensation for professional services rendered to us since inception.
-At March 31, 2014, we had negligible cash and cash equivalents.
-To meet our cash needs and fund our working capital requirements after March 31, 2014 and prior to the expected completion of the Autilion Financing or an alternate debt- or equity-based financing, through July 1, 2014, we entered into securities purchase agreements with accredited investors pursuant to which we sold to such accredited investors certain Units for aggregate cash proceeds of \$1,520,000, consisting of: (i) 10% subordinate convertible promissory notes in the aggregate face amount of \$1,520,000 maturing on March 31, 2015; (ii) an aggregate of 1,520,000 restricted shares of our common stock at an exercise price of \$0,50 per share.
-We anticipate that our cash expenditures during the next twelve months will be approximately \$4.0 to \$6.0 million.
+At March 31, 2014, we had prior to the expected completion of the Autilion Financing (described below) or an alternate debt- or equity-based financing, through June 19, 2014, we entered into securities purchase agreements with accredited investors pursuant to which we sold to such accredited investors certain Units for aggregate cash proceeds of \$1,465,000, consisting of: (i) 10% subordinate convertible promissory notes in the aggregate face amount of \$1,465,000 maturing on March 31, 2015; (ii) an aggregate of 1,465,000 restricted shares of our common stock; and (iii) warrants exercisable through December 31, 2016 to purchase an aggregate of 1,465,000 restricted shares of our common stock at an exercise price of \$0.50 per share.
+We anticipate that our cash expenditures during the next twelve months will be approximately \$4.0 to \$60 million.

 In April 2013, we entered into the Securities Purchase Agreement with Autilion, under which Autilion is contractually obligated to purchase an aggregate of 72.0 million restricted shares of our common stock at a purchase price of \$0.50 per share for aggregate cash proceeds to us of \$36.0 million.
-To date, Autilion has completed only a nominal closing under the Securities Purchase Agreement, and assurances can be given that Autilion will consummate additional investments under the Securities Purchase Agreement.
-In the event that Autilion does not complete a material closing under the Securities Purchase Agreement in the near term, we anticipate that we will need to raise between \$4.0 million and \$6.0 million from alternative financing sources to execute our current business plan, which we intend to obtain as a result of the consummation of the Offering, although no assurances can be given that we will raise the maximum Offering amount or a sufficient amount to fund our operations and satisfy our outstanding obligations.
-Substantial additional financing may not be available to us on a timely basis, our business, financial condition, and results of operations may be harmed, the price of our stock may decline, and we may not be able to continue as a going concern.
+To date, Autilion has completed only a nominal closing under the Securities Purchase Agreement.
+Therefore, Autilion is in default under the Securities Purchase Agreement, and we can provide no assurance that Autilion will complete a material closing under the Securities Purchase Agreement.
+In the event that Autilion does not complete a material closing under the Securities Purchase Agreement in the near term, we will need to obtain from \$4.0 million to \$6.0 million from alternative financing sources to execute our current business plan.
+Substantial additional financing may not be available to us on a timely basis, on terms acceptable to us, or at all.
+In the event we are unable to obtain substantial additional financing on a timely basis, our business, financial condition, and results of operations may be harmed, the price of our stock may decline, and we may not be able to continue as a going concern.

-In the event Autilion completes a closing under the Securities Purchase Agreement in an amount exceeding \$13.0 million, and we issue to Autilion over 26 million shares of our restricted common stock in connection with such closing, without giving effect to any closings in connection with the Offering, Autilion will control in excess of 50% of our issued and outstanding common stock, resulting in a change in control of the Company.
+In the event Autilion completes a closing under the Securities Purchase Agreement in an amount exceeding \$13.0 million, and we issue to Autilion over 26 million shares of our restricted common stock in connection with such closing, Autilion will control in excess of 50% of our issued and outstanding common stock, resulting in a change in control of the Company.
 In addition, substantial dilution to existing stockholders will occur upon completion of a material portion of the Autilion Financing, or completion of an alternate equity-based financing.